argonautproject/clinicalnotes/source/pages/_includes/argo-clinicalnotes-search.md

-`GET /MedicationAdministration?patient=[id]{&_include=MedicationAdministration:medication}`
+`GET [base]/DocumentReference?patient=[id]&type=[type]`

 **Example:**

--  GET /MedicationAdministration?patient=14676
--  GET /MedicationAdministration?patient=14676&_include=MedicationAdministration:medication
+-  GET [base]/DocumentReference?patient=1234&type=http://loinc.org | 11488-4

-*Support:* Mandatory for server and client to support search by patient.
+*Support:* Mandatory for server and client to support search by patient and note type....rest all TBD.
 Mandatory for client to support the _include parameter.
 Optional for server to support the _include parameter.

 *Implementation Notes:*   This query searches for all MedicationAdministration resources for a patient and returns a Bundle of all MedicationAdministration and resources for the specified patient.
 The server application represents the medication using either an inline code or a contained or external reference to the Medication resource. [(how to search by reference)], and [(how to search by _include)].